 If Dual Connectivity is active or had been activated by that eNB, the eNB shall add the PSCell ID (and the time elapsed since the Dual Connectivity was released if Dual Connectivity is no longer activated) to the RAT usage data Report message.

+In case of X2 handover, the MME is expected to handle a secondary RAT data reporting received from the source eNB within a short time after Path Switch Request by forwarding it to the SGW, e.g. using the GW Secondary RAT usage data Reporting procedure.

 Figure 5.7A.3-2: GW Secondary RAT usage data Reporting procedure